 Behavioral-based interview questions ask for examples.
 This provides the interviewee the opportunity to tell a story about their past experiences that prove their abilities in the skills the employer seeks in a candidate.

 It is a good practice to get into the habit of sending thank-you notes to those who give you their time, either in person or over the phone.
 Always write thank-you notes within a day or two.
-It is ok to send a thank you note via email, but follow it up with a handwritten or typed note sent by mail.
-Thank you note formats vary from handwritten or typed notes in a card format or a formal typed letter.
+It is most common to send a thank you note via email, but following-up with a handwritten or typed note by mail adds an extra personal touch which can help you stand out.

 Thank You Letter Format